25 songs and tracks of 2025

 24. CHRIST DILLINGER – RIP HULK HOGAN

 Sincerity and satire have never been paired so beautifully together before.
-Simultaneously grotesque, enthralling and hilarious, Christ Dillinger’s tribute to self-acknowledged racist and America’s greatest ever wrestler foregrounds the ugly reality of who our entertainers are.
+Simultaneously grotesque, enthralling and hilarious, Christ Dillinger’s tribute to self-professed racist and America’s greatest ever wrestler foregrounds the ugly reality of who our entertainers are.

 23. Surgeon – Forgotten Gods